 GCJ Kashmir 2018

-Global Citizen Journey returns to India with ambitious and adventurous plans to visit one of the most beautiful, diverse and contested areas of India.
+Global Citizen Journey returned to India in October with ambitious and adventurous plans to visit one of the most beautiful, diverse and contested areas of India.
 Little is known about Kashmir in the west that hasn’t been sensationalized or biased.

-Our goal is to foster dialogue and relationship building and find bases of unity, a common purpose, and a creative process as well as a project that will be meaningful to the Kashmiri people.
+We were pleased to foster dialogue and relationship building while finding bases of unity, a common purpose, and a creative process as well as projects that were meaningful to the Kashmiri people.

-We come as a delegation with courage, hope and humility as our assets.
-We will work with ELFA to create and design an ongoing project that welcomes all diversity, all ideas and all walks of life into a harmonious celebration of life.
+We came as a delegation with courage, hope and humility as our assets.
+We will continue to work with ELFA to support their ongoing work.

 To find out more about this delegation and GCJ trip to Kashmir, India in 2018 please contact Susan Partnow and Irene Michon, trip coordinators.
 You can connect with us on Facebook or by email: Susan Partnow email@example.com and Irene Michon firstname.lastname@example.org.